pashupati98/nmt-pytorch/README.md

 #### Dataset Description

 The data for this project is a set of many thousands translation pairs from one language to another.
 Download the data from here (https://www.manythings.org/anki/)

 #### Hardware Configuration

 Training was performed on Google Colaboratory platform which provides free access to GPUs.
-GPU Config - Tesla P100-PCIE-16GB having 2496 CUDA cores and 16GB GDDR5 VRAM.
+GPU Config -Tesla P100-PCIE-16GB having 2496 CUDA cores and 16GB GDDR5 VRAM.

 #### Model Description